 \textbf{Majorization-minimization algorithms} approximate at each iteration the objective function by a majorizing function that is easy to minimize \cite{BolPau:16, LanHun:00}.
 Most techniques, e.g., gradient descent, utilize convex quadratic majorizers in order to guarantee that the model at each iteration is easy to minimize.
 The framework of first-order majorization-minimization methods, i.e. methods that are using only gradient information to build the upper model, has been analyzed widely in the literature of the recent two decades, see e.g., \cite{BolPau:16, HunLan:04, LanHun:00, Mai:15, RazHon:13}. \textit{However, to the best of our knowledge there are no results on the convergence behavior of general higher-order majorization-minimization algorithms, i.e. methods that are using higher-order derivatives to build the upper model.} In this paper we provide a general framework for the design of higher-order majorization-minimization algorithms and derive a complete convergence analysis for them (global and local convergence rates) covering a large class of optimization problems, that is convex or nonconvex, smooth or nonsmooth.

 \textbf{Content}.
-The paper is organized as follows: Section \ref{sec:notation} presents notation and preliminaries; in Section \ref{sect:ghom} we define our higher-order majorization-minimization framework and the corresponding algorithm; in Section \ref{sec:conv} we derive global and local convergence results for our scheme in the convex settings, while the convergence analysis for nonconvex problems is given in Section~\ref{sec:non-conv}.
+The paper is organized as follows: Section \ref{sec:notation} presents notation and preliminaries; in Section \ref{sect:ghom} we define our higher-order majorization-minimization framework and the corresponding algorithm; in Section \ref{sec:conv} we derive convergence results for our scheme in the convex settings, while the convergence analysis for nonconvex problems is given in Section~\ref{sec:non-conv}.